 Mushrooms are the "fruit" of the underground growing fungus.
 Not only are mushrooms a versatile food, they are especially good at absorbing flavors because of their high water content.
-Most edible varieties of mushrooms are also quite good for you — mushrooms are high in fibre and protein, and provide B complex vitamins, iron, calcium, phosphorous and potassium.
+Most edible varieties of mushrooms are also quite good for you — mushrooms are high in fiber and protein, and provide B complex vitamins, iron, calcium, phosphorous and potassium.
 Mushrooms are also a good source of trace minerals and antioxidants such as selenium, which is essential for healthy blood circulation.
 Some varieties are believed to have anti-cancer properties.

 As this fairly easy to make mushroom soup tastes even better after the flavors have had a chance to blend together, I recommend making it ahead of time.
 It is best served hot, so be sure to heat it up before serving.
 For an especially flavorful soup, I recommend adding a few teaspoons of vermouth or extra dry white wine.